abdelhady1000/AI-Powered-Assistive-Glasses/README.md

-# (NaviSight) AI Assistive Object Detection for Visually Impaired Users
+# Perceva: AI-Powered Object Detection for Visually Impaired Users

 ##  Overview
 This project aims to help visually impaired individuals navigate their environment using AI-based object detection and audio feedback.
 The system detects objects around the user and provides real-time voice guidance.